Updated retention good practice guidance

 Given many organisations typically retain these records in different systems (either in file sharing platforms, home grown archives or kept within source systems), there is a significant risk posed to long-term access and availability.

 I would also argue that it strengthens the case significantly for consolidating all essential records related to a trial into a single and centralised repository – or as ICH E6(R3) refers to, a ‘retention system’.
-This not only makes providing access to inspectors much easier, but also enables organisations to actively manage the data over the entire retention period, and importantly, to ensure that it is complete and readable for the full lifecycle.
+This not only makes providing access to inspectors, auditors and monitors much easier, but also enables organisations to actively manage the data over the entire retention period, and importantly, to ensure that it is complete and readable for the full lifecycle.
 That’s not even including the capturing and maintenance of complete audit trails for traceability.

 "The sponsor (or subsequent owners of the data) should retain all of the sponsor-specific essential records pertaining to the trial in conformance with the applicable regulatory requirement(s)."